Sandbaai

 Sandbaai (or Sand Bay) is a seaside town of approximately 4,000 people on the south coast of the Western Cape province in South Africa.
-Sandbaai lies between Onrusrivier to the west and Hermanus itself to the east.
+Sandbaai lies between Onrusrivier to the west and Hermanus to the east.
 Sandbaai is governed as ward 7 of the Overstrand Local Municipality.

 According to the 2011 census, the population of Sandbaai is 4,102, of whom 68.9% spoke Afrikaans as their first language while 28.6% spoke English.
 89.0% of the population described themselves as "White", 5.8% as "Black African" and 4.2% as "Coloured".